abith01/Regression_Analysis/README.md

 Hey GitHub community! 👋🏼 Excited to share a step-by-step regression analysis I performed using R on the classic mtcars dataset. 🚗💨 Let's dive into the details:

 🔍 Exploring the Data:
 I started by loading the dataset and taking a quick look.
-With dimensions and correlation matrix in hand, I gained insights into the relationships among variables. #DataExploration
+With dimensions and correlation matrix in hand, I gained insights into the relationships among variables.

 📊 Fitting Regression Models:
 Next up, I fitted multiple linear regression models to predict MPG based on various car attributes.
-I refined the models by including specific variables, comparing their summaries and analysis of variance. #RegressionModeling
+I refined the models by including specific variables, comparing their summaries and analysis of variance.

 📈 Assumptions and Diagnostics:
 Checking assumptions is crucial!
 I calculated residuals, assessed multicollinearity with VIF, tested for autocorrelation using Durbin-Watson, and examined heteroscedasticity via the Breusch-Pagan test.
 A comprehensive approach to ensure robust conclusions. #DataDiagnostics